-1875- Edward McNight Brawley becomes the first black student to attend the University.
-After graduation, Brawley becomes president and co-founder of Selma University and Morris College in Alabama.
+1875 — Edward McNight Brawley becomes the first black student to attend the University.
+After graduation, Brawley becomes president and co-founder of Selma University in Alabama and Morris College in South Carolina.

 NOTE: Only five black male students graduated from Bucknell before the year 1900.